 9. Practice Practice Practice

 Like learning any new skill, practice makes perfect.
 When starting to learn Korean, practicing what you learn is essential if you are to retain the information and progress quickly.
-One of the best ways to do this is to talk with a Korean native speaker or to get lessons from a Korean teacher.
-Check out our list of places to find online Korean tutors to find a Korean speaker you can practice Korean with.
+One of the best ways to do this is to talk with a native Korean speaker or to get lessons from a Korean teacher.